 Because I didn’t understand how to interact with the tricky web interface, I called my husband for help, but then It happened.
 The thing that was coming that I dread.
 One of the most vulnerable things to do with another human being.

-I broke down.
-In tears.
+I broke down in loud sobs, my tears flowing.
 I couldn’t stop crying because I didn’t understand what to do and I keened.
 Because old lies reared up in my mind, shouting at me that I was not enough.
-The shame was simmering at the surface of things, even though I had done my best to keep it at bay.
+The shame shimmered at the surface of things, even though I had done my best to keep it at bay.

-I want to model vulnerability on this blog is one of my core values, even as I share my knowledge, experience, and hope as a clinician and writer.
+Modeling vulnerability on this blog is one of my core values, even as I share my knowledge, experience, and hope as a clinician and writer.
 I do not want to be so over my own suffering that I stand as a paragon of fabulous behavior because like you, I am a glorious mix of brilliance, existential dread, overwhelming love, intense joy, and often paralyzing fear.
-It is part of the human package.
+It is part of being human.

-The miracle of the story is that my husband heard me in my mess and offered to come home and help me navigate the course.
-The other miracle is that I said yes to his help.
+The miracle of the story is that my husband heard me in my distress, offered to come home, and help me navigate the course, but the other miracle is that I said yes to his help.
 When he arrived, he hugged me and we sat down to tackle the difficult website.